Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Protocol Requirements ## {#general_Protocol_Requirements_p1}

-     1. The live encoder or ingest source SHOULD start by sending an HTTP POST request with the init segment by using the POSTURL
+     1. The ingest source SHOULD start by sending an HTTP POST request with the init segment by using the POSTURL
-        This can help the live encoder or media ingest source to quickly detect whether the live ingest publishing point is valid,
+        This can help the ingest source
+        to quickly detect whether the
+        live ingest publishing point is valid,
         and if there are any authentication
         or other conditions required.
-     2. The live encoder or ingest source MUST initiate a media ingest connection by POSTING the
+     2. The ingest source MUST initiate a media ingest connection by POSTING the
         CMAF header boxes "ftyp" and "moov" after step 1
      3. The encoder or ingest source SHOULD use chunked transfer